-Sources to verify impact from the disaster include, but are not limited to, FEMA, SBA, private insurance data, and county records and/or inspections.
+Sources to verify impact from the disaster include FEMA or SBA award letters, damage inspection, private insurance data, and/or county records.
 Information provided by FEMA is used to verify levels of disaster related damage.

-NOTE: A FEMA Award does not guarantee Program eligibility.
+NOTE: A FEMA award does not guarantee Program eligibility.
 If there is information discovered that contradicts the FEMA award, the Program reserves the right to request additional documentation.

-3.5 Eligible and Ineligible Activities
+2.4 Eligible Activities

-The following Housing and Community Development Act of 1974 (HCD) activities that are eligible for CDBG-DR assistance under the Program are:
+The following Housing and Community Development Act of 1974 (HCD)1 activities that are eligible for CDBG-DR assistance under the Program are:

 HCDA Section 105a Activity number Eligible Activities

 105(a)(4) Demolition and Site Preparation

-105(a)(4) Single family owner-occupied Rehabilitation, Reconstruction, or
+105(a)(4) Single family owner-occupied Rehabilitation, Reconstruction, or new construction

-new construction

 105(a)(25) Repair and replacement of MHUs

 105(a)(4) Elevation

 105(a)(4) Hazard Mitigation

 105(a)(11) Relocation Assistance

+105(a)(8) Public service (i.e., housing counseling)

-&lt;sup>1 (HCD Section 105(a)(4))
+1 (HCD Section 105(a)(4)).